hatari/hatari/tools/hmsa/readme-hmsa.txt

        Hmsa is part of hatari.

 AUTHOR
-       Written by Thomas Huth <huth@users.berlios.de>.
+       Written by Thomas Huth <huth at tuxfamily.org>.
 This manual  page  and empty disk creation was added by Eero Tamminen.

 LICENSE